Anglo-Persian Oil Company: Creation of APOC

-In 1923, a large quantity of oil was found at Naftkhana (now Khanaqin in Diyala Province), which was considered a "transferred territory" along the Persia-Iraq border.
+In 1923, oil was found at the Iraqi/Persian border in Naft Khana/Naft-i-Shah (now Diyala Province), which was considered a "transferred territory" along the Persia-Iraq border.
 The Khanaqin Oil Company was registered in London as an APOC subsidiary.
+The quantities henceforth produced in the field were rather insignificant.
+Naft Khana reverted to the Iraqi government in 1958 after failing to achieve a contractual obligation of 40,000 bbl/day.

 During this period, Persian popular opposition to the D'Arcy oil concession and royalty terms whereby Persia only received 16% of net profits was widespread.
 Since industrial development and planning, as well as other fundamental reforms were predicated on oil revenues, the government's lack of control over the oil industry served to accentuate the Persian government's misgivings regarding the manner in which APOC conducted its affairs in Persia.
 Such a pervasive atmosphere of dissatisfaction seemed to suggest that a radical revision of the concession terms would be possible.
 Moreover, owing to the introduction of reforms that improved fiscal order in Persia, APOC's past practice of cutting off advances in oil royalties when its demands were not met had lost much of its sting.

 In 1923, Burmah employed Winston Churchill as a paid consultant to lobby the British government to allow APOC to have exclusive rights to Persian oil resources, which were subsequently granted.
 In 1925, TPC received concession in the Mesopotamian oil resources from the Iraqi government under British mandate.
 TPC finally struck oil in Iraq on 14 October 1927.
 In 1928, the APOC's shareholding in TPC, which by now was named Iraq Petroleum Company (IPC), would be reduced to 23.75%; as the result of the changing geopolitics post Ottoman Empire break-up, and the Red Line Agreement.
+AIOC was a 50% co-owner and responsible for the operation of the refinery completed in 1939 at the Haifa terminal of the IPC-owned Kirkuk-Haifa oil pipeline.